 I’m often asked, however, what I hope to accomplish on Easter Sunday – such an important day in the life of any church.
 It could seem overwhelming if we try to accomplish too much in one day, so what do I, as a pastor, have at the top of my list of goals for Easter Sunday.
 This year we’ve even added a Saturday night service, so it will be a weekend experience.

 I shared a guest post with Lifeway’s pastor blog about 7 ways a church can prepare for Easter.
 In this post, I want to share what I actually hope we accomplish on Easter weekend.
 Only 7 things.
 If we accomplish nothing else, and there are probably many other things we will accomplish Easter weekend, I hope Immanuel Baptist does these 7 well.

-Next is highlighted – I want people to leave knowing where the church is going next.
-For example, we will be studying some of the James in our next series.
-People need to know that — in hopes that they’ll want to return.
+I want people to leave knowing where the church is going next.
+For example, we will continue our series on an overview of the Bible after Easter.
+Then we will be in a relationship series next.
+People need to know that – in hopes they’ll want to return.

 Easter is coming.
 I’m praying for my pastor friends, for the church of Christ, and for those who will enter our gathering places this weekend, joining the Church in Easter worship.